-I believe that Shakespeare’s works can be accessed from any number of levels, from the most esoteric to popular culture, from dirty jokes to age-defying love poetry.
+I believe that Shakespeare’s writing can be accessed from any number of levels, from the most esoteric to popular culture, from dirty jokes to age-defying love poetry.
 I know that so many people were scared off of Shakespeare’s works upon a first encounter or two in high school, but I encourage you to try again!
 My goal is to establish an accessible guide to different areas of Shakespeare, in which I show what role they play in making Shakespeare “not of an age, but for all time“, to quiet the Bard’s contemporary, Ben Jonson.
 Whether it’s close-reading a passage to uncover its deeper resonances, or to review a recent film or stage performance, I want to show how Shakespeare’s works have endured, thriving through the centuries while taking on entirely new resonances.
 I hope you enjoy!

 nb- I am in no way affiliated with the Bardolator of Blogspot, circa 2008.
 All ideas that I share are my own!